bravetechnologycoop/particle-accelerator/README.md

 Environment Variables in the PA are done in DigitalOcean.
 Each environment variable must be preceded by `REACT_APP_`, for example: `REACT_APP_TWILIO_MESSAGING_SID`.
 Environment variables are to be added at the component level, not the app level.

 A `.env.example` file can also be found in this repo.

-### Development Environments

----

-By finding the appropriate values for the environment variables in `.env.example`, one can easily set up a `.env` file and run the program on `localhost` to ease development.
-This can be done with `npm start`.

 ### Strange Artefacts